SchraderR/sp-tarkov-client/README.md

   - add functionality to revert changes?
     - changes like installation of mods
     - add a history of actions (install)
+  - all loading indcator for local-mod search and icons

 ## Low